Development Program

 How to become a Conforming Organization?

-The FSSC Development Program requires that participating organizations meet minimum food safety requirements and allows them to proceed towards accredited third-party certification such as FSSC 22000.
+The FSSC Development Program requires that participating organizations meet minimum food safety requirements.

-The Program is delivered by independent licensed Assessment Bodies and is governed by an Integrity Program.
+The Program is delivered by independent licensed Conformity Assessment Bodies and is governed by FSSC monitoring and verification activities.

 These steps are proposed for achieving conformity: